Roman9898CodeWarrior/Luma_UI_Project/README.md

 ## Project Description

 This project is a Java-based Selenium automation framework designed to thoroughly test the functionalities of the "Luma Shop" website.
 "Luma Shop" is a specially designed site aimed at honing the skills of automation testers.
-By utilizing Selenium WebDriver and JUnit 5 testing framework, the project provides a robust and reliable test suite to validate the behavior of the website under various scenarios.
+By utilizing Selenide and JUnit 5 testing framework, the project provides a robust and reliable test suite to validate the behavior of the website under various scenarios.

 ## Test Cases